From Automated Penetration Testing to Continuous Security Validation

 As an added bonus, the availability of exact metrics enables the cybersecurity team to quantify risk and define KPIs instead of baselines established with guestimates, facilitating communication with the board.

 However, as an agent-based solution, BAS fails to cover outside-in attack aspects such as gaining an initial foothold, an essential step in any attack emanating from outside the environment.
-Advanced penetration testing automation platforms include attack surface management (ASM), phishing awareness, lateral movement simulation capabilities, and the latest generation of vulnerability management software, Attack Based Vulnerability Management (ABVM) which uses the data collected during automated penetration tests to optimize and reduce the vulnerability patching schedule.
+Advanced pen testing automation platforms include attack surface management (ASM), phishing awareness, lateral movement simulation capabilities, and the latest generation of vulnerability management software, Attack Based Vulnerability Management (ABVM) which uses the data collected during automated pen tests to optimize and reduce the vulnerability patching schedule for professionals.

 Leading continuous security validation vendors such as Cymulate integrate BAS in a comprehensive Extended Security Posture Management (XSPM) platform that also facilitates the analyst’s work with customizable dynamic dashboards and accelerates the mitigation process by integrating ticketing systems.
 In the future, continuous security validation tools will expand their capabilities to extensively cover supply-chain-born risks, OT, IoT, and more domains as digital technology evolves.